hsutter/cppfront/docs/cppfront/options.md

 ### `-no-div-zero-checks`, `-no-d`

 Disable integer division by zero checks.
-If not disabled, integer division by zero checks are performed by default.
+If not disabled, integer division by zero checks are performed by default when both the numerator and denominator are integer types.

 ### `-no-null-checks`, `-no-n`